Updated: 2025/Nov/16

 - equivalent to 0

-Although rounds times to the nearest integer second (breaking
+Although zic rounds times to the nearest integer second

-ties to the even integer), the fractions may be useful to other
+(breaking ties to the even integer), the fractions may be

-clock" time, s if the given time is standard time without any
+time is standard time without any adjustment for daylight

-time is universal time; in the absence of an indicator, local
+universal time; in the absence of an indicator, local (wall

-usual 3600 seconds.
-The intent is that a rule line describes
+instead of the usual 3600 seconds.
+The intent is that a

 SAVE Gives the amount of time to be added to local standard time

-standard or daylight saving.
-This field has the same format as
+is standard or daylight saving.
+This field has the same

-the AT field s for standard time and d for daylight saving
+suffix letters: `s' for standard time and `d' for daylight

-time.
-The suffix letter is typically omitted, and defaults to
+saving time.
+The suffix letter is typically omitted, and

-s if the offset is zero and to d otherwise.
-Negative offsets
+defaults to `s' if the offset is zero and to `d' otherwise.

-Standard Time.
-The offset is merely added to standard time;
+offset is merely added to standard time; for example, zic

-or "EDT") of time zone abbreviations to be used when this rule
+`EST' or `EDT') of time zone abbreviations to be used when

-is in effect.
-If this field is -, the variable part is null.
+this rule is in effect.
+If this field is `-', the variable

 Zone NAME STDOFF RULES/SAVE FORMAT [UNTIL]